 6. Elora River, ON

 Tubing down the Elora River in Ontario is a fun and exciting way to see the wonders of the Elora Gorge.
 It is a two-kilometer stretch that is filled with white water rapids, incredible scenery, and towering cliffs.
 The journey takes about an hour and you can either bring your own tube or rent equipment from the park, which offers a tube, life jacket, and helmet; the helmet and life jacket are mandatory.
 You can tube the river as many times as you want as long as you pay once and we guarantee you will want to go a few times.
 Tubing this river will most likely result in you falling off your tube at some point, or hanging on for dear life as the rapids can toss you around.
 Therefore this is not recommended for young children and children must be over 42 inches tall.
 If you want thrills, this is the river for you.

 5. Shuswap River, B.C

 Generations of people have floated along the Shuswap River, curling its way across the valley between Mabel and Mara Lakes.
-It is best known for its epic scenery of forested canyons, fields of green and gold and the occasional wandering herd of cattle.
-There are several distinct tubing routes to choose from along the river depending how much time you want to spend in the river.
-From one hour rides to seven hour rides, you can spend the whole day here or just your lunch break.
-Grab your life jacket, inflatable raft, sunscreen and adventurous spirit and head to the river.
+It is best known for its epic scenery of forested canyons, fields of green and gold, and the occasional wandering herd of cattle.
+There are several distinct tubing routes to choose from along the river depending on how much time you want to spend in the river.
+From one-hour rides to seven-hour rides, you can spend the whole day here or just your lunch break.
+Grab your life jacket, inflatable raft, sunscreen, and adventurous spirit, and head to the river.
 Keep your eyes peeled for River Ambassadors who are stationed at the hand-launch stations along the river.
 They will help you plan out your route depending on conditions, direct to you the hand-launches and the put-in and pull-out points along the way.

 4. South Thompson River, B.C